edgelesssys/constellation/.github/docs/README.md

 1. [Create a new service account key](https://console.cloud.google.com/iam-admin/serviceaccounts/details/112741463528383500960/keys?authuser=0&project=constellation-331613&supportedpurview=project)
 2. Create a compact (one line) JSON representation of the file `jq -c`
-3. Store in GitHub Action Secret or create a local secret file for act to consume:
+3. Store in a GitHub Action Secret called `GCP_SERVICE_ACCOUNT` or create a local secret file for *act* to consume:

 ```bash
 $ cat secrets.env